anaharri/anaharri/README.md

-Anyways, come in, check out my projects, and feel free to [contact me](https://www.linkedin.com/in/ana-harrington/).
+Anyways, come in, check out my work, and feel free to [contact me](https://www.linkedin.com/in/ana-harrington/).
 I'm always open to receiving helpful feedback and having nerdy conversations 🤓